 \section{Tauber-Wiener theorems}

-Tauber-Wiener theorems (see \cite{Wie32}) give answers to the question whether a function $\fun \in L^1(\R)$, $L^2(\R)$, respectively, can be approximated by linear combinations of translations of a given function $\sigma \in L^2(\R)$.\footnote{Wiener did not distinguish between real and complex valued functions.
-We concentrate on real valued functions for the sake of simplicity of presentation.} See \autoref{ch:fourier} for background information on the Fourier transform. \begin{theorem}[Tauber-Wiener theorem] \begin{enumerate} \item Let $\sigma \in L^2(\R)$.
-Then the following statements are equivalent: \begin{itemize} \item For every function $\fun \in L^2(\R)$ and every $\ve >0$ there exists $\noc \in \N$ and a set $\set{(\alpha_k,\theta_k) : k=1,\ldots,\noc}$ such that the function
+Tauber-Wiener-theorems (see \cite{Wie32}) give answers to the question whether a function $\x \in L^1(\R)$, $L^2(\R)$, respectively, can be approximated by linear combinations of translations of a given function $\sigma \in L^2(\R)$.\footnote{Wiener-did not distinguish between real and complex valued functions.
+We concentrate on real valued functions for the sake of simplicity of presentation.} See \autoref{ch:fourier} for background information on the Fourier-transform. \begin{theorem}[Tauber-Wiener-theorem] \begin{enumerate} \item Let $\sigma \in L^2(\R)$.
+Then the following statements are equivalent: \begin{itemize} \item For every function $\x \in L^2(\R)$ and every $\ve >0$ there exists $\noc \in \N$ and a set $\set{(\alpha_k,\theta_k) : k=1,\ldots,\noc}$ such that the function

 satisfies